xot/ElectraOne/DOCUMENTATION.md

 ## MIDI / Ableton

-Only the first 32 CC parameters can be assigned to be 14bit controllers (even though there would be space for more starting at slot 64, but unfortunately neither Ableton nor the E1 fully support that).

-*(More info to be added)*

 ### MIDI mapping

 Almost all Live *device* parameters (including most buttons, in fact all parameters returned by ```device.parameters```) can be mapped to respond to incoming MIDI CC messages.
 This is done using: